Intervention/mimesniffer/README.md

 - Image encoded as JPEG raw or in the JFIF or Exif file format
 - Image file encoded in the Graphics Interchange Format (GIF)
-- Image encoded in the Portable Network Graphics format[13]
+- Image encoded in the Portable Network Graphics format (PNG)
 - Image encoded as BMP file, a bitmap format
 - Icon encoded in ICO file format
 - Image in Google WebP image format